Functional Programming overview

 Common ExAC scenarios where Functional Programming is the answer

 These question types come up in Section 1 programming sittings.
-If you see one, your first instinct should be to ask "what does the AAA primer say."
+If you see one of them, your first instinct should be to ask what the AAA primer says.

 • A client provides a functional program that lists only net square metres.
 What does the architect need before building a capital budget?